-For a free legal consultation with a car accident lawyer serving Denver, call (303) 777-1000
+For a free legal consultation with a car accident lawyer serving Denver, call (303) 487-8911

 After an accident, it’s easy to get overwhelmed.
-You are likely dealing with injuries, financial stress from missing work and medical bills, and the emotional trauma of it all.
+You are likely dealing with injuries, financial stress from missing work and incoming medical bills, and the emotional trauma of it all.

 Having legal assistance means having someone in your corner who can deal with aggressive insurance companies, complicated paperwork, and anything else that comes your way, including: